jc2820/calculator/README.md

 * Base the user stories on the freecodecamp calculator project.

 **User stories (from the freecodecamp calculator project)**
-* My calculator should contain a clickable element containing an =.
+* My calculator should contain a clickable element containing an equals sign.
 * My calculator should contain 10 clickable elements containing one number each from 0-9.
 * My calculator should contain 4 clickable elements each containing one of the 4 primary mathematical operators.
-* My calculator should contain A clickable element containing a . with a corresponding id="decimal".
+* My calculator should contain A clickable element containing a decimal point.
 * My calculator should contain a clickable 'clear' element.
 * My calculator should contain an element to display values.
 * At any time, pressing the clear button clears the input and output values, and returns the calculator to its initialized state.
 0 should be shown in the element with the id of “display”.